davesmith00000/fppixels/content/posts/2018-12-28-devlog-2-subsystems.md

 1. A simple sub-system to count the total points
 2. Another called an Automata Farm that handles the animated points that appear when the mouse button is clicked.

-I'm not going to get into the Automata Farm now, but this existed long before sub-systems and it's been fun converting it to the new sub-system approach, and the result is much cleaner implementation.
+I'm not going to talk about the Automata Farm now.
+It existed long before sub-systems and it's been fun converting it to the new cleaner sub-system approach.

 ## What makes a Sub-System?